-The Top 5 Stress-Causing Foods You Should Avoid (And What to Eat Instead)
+Top 6 Stress-Causing Foods You Should Avoid (And What to Eat Instead)

 A looming deadline at work.
 Your mother-in-law’s impending visit.
 Getting the kids’ science fair projects out of the way—the night before they’re due.
 No matter your current stage of life, it’s likely that you experience stress on a regular basis.
 And while some stress can be good—inspiring you to make a change in your life, or lighting the fire you need to get something done—getting stressed too often and staying stressed for too long is detrimental to your health.